talmobi/miru/README.md

 # Requirements

-Miru would be pretty useless without any bundlers, check the demos/ folder for examples using webpack, rollup and browserify.
+Miru would be pretty useless without any bundlers, check the `demos/` directory for examples using webpack, rollup and browserify.

 # Demos
 Webpack (--watch)